Alan Barnes (writer)

 Alan Barnes is a British writer and editor, mainly related to cult film and television.

 Biography

-Barnes is from Newcastle upon Tyne.
-He was the editor of Judge Dredd Megazine from 2001 until 2005.
+Barnes was the editor of Judge Dredd Megazine from 2002 until 2006.
 Among other strips, Barnes originally commissioned The Simping Detective.
 He also wrote a handful of Judge Dredd stories involving alternate universes or featuring a young Dredd.

 He worked for five years at Doctor Who Magazine and progressed from writing strips to becoming joint editor in 1998 and sole editor from 2000 until 2002.
 He subsequently contributed the ongoing Fact of Fiction series of articles to the magazine.

 Barnes has written or co-written a number of Doctor Who audio plays for Big Finish Productions.

 He has written a number of books on films, including James Bond, Quentin Tarantino and Sherlock Holmes, and his book The Hammer Story, co-written with Marcus Hearn, was nominated for the Bram Stoker Award for Best Non-Fiction in 1997.